cjnaz/rclonesync-V2/README.md

 I run rclonesync as a Cron job every 30 minutes, or on-demand from the command line.

 rclonesync support:
-- Validated on Google Drive, Dropbox, and Onedrive (thanks @AlexEshoo)
+- Validated on Google Drive, Dropbox, OwnCloud and Onedrive (thanks @AlexEshoo)
 - Linux support, and V2.3 adds Windows support.
-- Runs on both Python 2.7 and 3.x
+- Runs on both Python 2.7 and 3.x.

 rclonesync has not been
 tested on other services.
 If it works, or sorta works, please raise an issue and I'll update these notes.
 Run the test suite to check for proper operation.

 ## Notable changes in the latest release
-V2.4 181004:
-- **_Empty directories are no longer deleted by default.
-This is a functional change in the default behavior._**
-The new `--remove-empty-directories` switch may be used to restore the behavior of prior releases (empty directories on both paths are deleted).
-- You may now specify the check access filename using the new --check-filename switch.
-Prior to V2.4 the check access filename was hard-coded to RCLONE_TEST.
+V2.5 190330:
+- Fixed Windows with Python 2.7 support for extended characters (UTF-8) in file and directory names.

 **NOTE ON CHANGING FROM THE ORIGINAL RCloneSync (V1.x) ** - As of V2.1, the interface was changed from `Cloud` and `LocalPath` arguments to `Path1` and `Path2` arguments, enabling